 ABOUT LEIGH

-Leigh Davis, the State Representative-elect for the 3rd Berkshire District, is an advocate for housing that is affordable, education and healthcare that are accessible, and protecting the environment.
+Leigh Davis, the State Representative for the 3rd Berkshire District, is an advocate for housing that is affordable, education and healthcare that are accessible, and protecting the environment.
 She is a fighter for working families, veterans, seniors, small businesses and farms, and historically vulnerable and underserved communities.

 A staunch supporter of unions and workers, Leigh served as a proud member of the Motion Picture Editors Guild (MPEG), IATSE Local 700, and The Teachers' Union of Ireland (TUI).
 A former film and television editor in Los Angeles, tenured lecturer, and Department Chair of the Film and Television program at Galway-Mayo Institute of Technology in Ireland, Leigh relocated to Great Barrington with her three children in 2009.
 She enrolled them in Berkshire Hills public schools and started volunteering for local groups, including HospiceCare in the Berkshires, Volunteers in Medicine, People’s Pantry, and Great Barrington Land Conservancy.

 Leigh quickly established herself as a prominent figure in the Berkshire nonprofit and business sectors.
 She served on the Development Committee of Volunteers in Medicine, was appointed to the Board of Directors for Saint James Place, and worked as the Marketing Director for the Mahaiwe Performing Arts Center.
 In 2018, she became the Director of Development for Eagle Mill in the Town of Lee, where she played a key role in the $80 million revitalization of the historic 1808 paper mill.
 In this capacity, she successfully secured millions in federal and state funding, along with historic tax credits, for this transformative mixed-use project.

 Leigh’s career in local politics began on the Great Barrington Finance Committee in 2013, followed by election to the Great Barrington Selectboard in 2019.
 She was appointed Vice Chair of the Economic Development Committee in 2020, serving in that role for two years.
+She completed her fourth year as Vice Chair of the Great Barrington Selectboard in 2024, serving also as Chair of the Selectboard & Planning Board Housing Subcommittee, a member of the Lake Mansfield Improvement Task Force and Community Preservation Committee, and as the Selectboard liaison to the W.E.B.
+Du Bois Legacy Committee.

 Leigh has been very active in the community on many issues: